The bottom scale on this lens shows f-NUMBERS from ƒ/16 to ƒ/1.4.

 FLARE can show up as a plain area of unwanted bright light or in shapes matching the aperture.

 FLARE - Light that doesn’t belong in an image, often taking the shape of the aperture, generally caused by shooting towards the light source.
 The source may appear in the image as a reflection from the interior of the camera or from the lens.
 Flare often results in an overall reduction of image contrast.
+Attaching a lens hood can help avoid flare.

 FLASH - (1) A brief, sudden burst of bright light from a flashbulb or an electronic flash unit; (2) An artificial light source that provides brief, bright illumination of a subject in order to properly expose photographic film; (3) Often used in reference to the actual unit that produces the flash, as in "My flash is built into my camera."